techbrett/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-audio-and-video.md

 <a name="bkaudioandvideo"> </a>
 <a name="ndi"> </a>

-This article describes the meeting policy settings specific to audio and video for meetings, webinars, and town halls.
+This article describes the audio and video meeting policy settings for meetings, webinars, and town halls.
 In town halls, only presenters, organizers, and co-organizers can use their cameras and microphones.

 To access audio and video settings, follow these steps: